cisco-open/terraform-provider-meraki/docs/resources/organizations_alerts_profiles.md

 Optional:

-- `emails` (List of String) A list of emails that will receive information about the alert
+- `emails` (Set of String) A list of emails that will receive information about the alert
-- `http_server_ids` (List of String) A list base64 encoded urls of webhook endpoints that will receive information about the alert
+- `http_server_ids` (Set of String) A list base64 encoded urls of webhook endpoints that will receive information about the alert

 ## Import